 Temporary Cannabis Ban

 To determine what regulations should be developed here in the City of Concord and to preserve local control, the City Council engaged with the community and directed staff to evaluate cannabis-related activities.
-In order for the Council and the community to retain control and decide what uses are appropriate here in Concord, and where, the City Council directed staff to prepare a ban on various uses.
-This ban would be in effect only until such time as cannabis-related activities can be evaluated and regulations developed that are consistent with the community’s desires.
+In order for the Council and the community to decide the type of uses appropriate here in Concord, and where, the City Council directed staff to prepare a ban on various uses.
+This ban would be in effect until cannabis-related activities can be evaluated and regulations developed that are consistent with the community’s desires.
 The City Council adopted the ban at its meeting on November 14, 2017.

 On November 8, 2016, California voters approved Proposition 64, the AUMA, which legalized adult (recreational) cannabis use.